Dynamic log formats in nginx

 }

-maps are very cool, underutilized structures in nginx.
-If you are ever faced with using an if during a request, you should check to see if you can use a map instead.
+s are very cool, underutilized structures in nginx.
+If you are ever faced with using an if

 Now we can do contrived things like: